Investment in post-invasion Iraq: Assessing reconstruction needs

-Administration of Iraq reconstruction
+US administration of Iraq reconstruction

+During the US occupation of Iraq, reconstruction efforts were plagued by poor management, mishandling of reconstruction funds, inadequate coordination with Iraqis and widespread attacks on construction sites and contractors as documented by the Office of the Special Inspector General for Iraq Reconstruction (SIGIR).

-Funds for Iraq reconstruction are disbursed to Iraqi ministries, non-Iraqi government agencies and various non-governmental groups.
-These entities then supervise the acquisition of materials and reconstruction work which is conducted by both foreign and Iraqi contractors.
+Funds for Iraq reconstruction were disbursed to Iraqi ministries, non-Iraqi government agencies and various non-governmental groups.
+These entities then supervised the acquisition of materials and reconstruction work which is conducted by both foreign and Iraqi contractors.

-Funds held by the United Nations Development Group are disbursed through United Nations agencies such as the World Health Organization, UNICEF and the UN Development Program.
-These UN agencies directly contract with equipment suppliers and construction companies.
+Funds held by the United Nations Development Group were disbursed through United Nations agencies such as the World Health Organization, UNICEF and the UN Development Program.
+These UN agencies directly contracted with equipment suppliers and construction companies.
 Disbursement of funds by the UN began in June 2004.
 Funds held by the World Bank are disbursed directly to Iraqi government agencies including the Municipality of Baghdad and national ministries.
 Granting of funds to Iraqi agencies began in December 2004.

 A series of US agencies have managed funds held by the US-operated Iraq Relief and Reconstruction Fund.
 Beginning in May 2003, the Coalition Provisional Authority (CPA) began oversight of reconstruction efforts in Iraq.
 Within the CPA the Project Management Office (PMO) was created to manage reconstruction projects.
 Both the CPA and PMO were divisions of the US Department of Defense.
 On June 28, 2004, the CPA was dissolved and the Iraqi interim government took power.
 At this time, the management of reconstruction projects was transferred to the Iraq Reconstruction and Management Office (IRMO), a division of the US Department of State, and the Project and Contracting Office (PCO), a division of the Department of Defense, both under the oversight of the US State Department Mission to Baghdad.
 On December 4, 2005 the PCO was merged with the US Army Corps of Engineers, Gulf Region Division.
-Since October 2004, contracting support for Iraq reconstruction has also been provided by the Joint Contracting Command-Iraq/Afghanistan.
+Since October 2004, contracting support for Iraq reconstruction was also provided by the Joint Contracting Command-Iraq/Afghanistan.
 Other U.S. Government agencies, including the U.S. Agency for International Development (USAID) and the State Department, have also issued contracts funded by the Iraq Relief and Reconstruction Fund.